tusharkatole/asic-design-class/README.md

   <details>
   <summary>Click to open </summary>

-  ### 1.To perform iverilog compilation for rvmyth.v file generated from TL Verilog using Sandpiper tool, completed in previous Lab
+### To perform iverilog compilation for rvmyth.v file generated from TL Verilog using Sandpiper tool, completed in previous Lab

   Commands Used are:
   ```c